musicmills1990/music_the_gathering_challenge/notes.md

 2. I removed accepts_nested_attributes_for from comments model, after reading more about it, it didn't seem necessary, and when I commented it out, the comments page is still fully functional.
 3. Although users can see each others comments, I would like to have a "written by user.username" line underneath each one but I need to build logic in the controller related to @current_user

+4. Very interesting...if I add the required_logged_in helper method on users#show page, I am able to "perform" a song and it runs the functions to affect the user's stats, but instead of displaying the message "boom!
+Team just collaborated..." it says "must be logged in to view this page".
+Not sure why considering the person is logged in when that happens... but if I remove it I leave the person's profile to URL hacking.